peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.quatConjugate(quat) <a id='H3DU.Math.quatConjugate'></a>

-Inverts the rotation given in this quaternion, describing a rotation that undoes the given rotation, but without changing its length (the return value won't necessarily be a unit vector, a <a href="H3DU.Math.md#H3DU.Math.vec3norm">"normalized" vector</a> with a length of 1).
+Inverts the rotation given in this quaternion, describing a rotation that undoes the given rotation; this is done by reversing the sign of the X, Y, and Z components (which describe the quaternion's axis of rotation).
+The return value won't necessarily be a unit vector, a <a href="H3DU.Math.md#H3DU.Math.vec3norm">"normalized" vector</a> with a length of 1).
 Returns a new quaternion.

 #### Parameters